Dynamic Probabilistic Noise Injection for Membership Inference Defense

 Membership inference attacks can be broadly categorized into two types: shadow training-based attacks \cite{shokri2017membership, salem2018ml, long2020pragmatic} and metric-based attacks \cite{ yeom2018privacy, song2021systematic}.

-\textbf{Shadow training-based attacks.} Shokri et al. \cite{shokri2017membership} introduced one of the earliest frameworks for membership inference attacks.
-In their approach, the adversary constructs multiple shadow models that mimic the behavior of the target model by training them on data drawn from a distribution similar to that of the target.
-The outputs of these shadow models on inputs with known membership statuses are then used to train an attack classifier that distinguishes between members and non-members.
-Although this method can achieve high attack accuracy, its effectiveness relies on access to a dataset closely resembling the target model's training data.
+\textbf{Shadow training-based attacks.} Shokri et al.~\cite{shokri2017membership} introduced shadow-model MIAs, where an adversary trains auxiliary models on data from a similar distribution and uses their outputs to train an attack classifier distinguishing members from non-members.
+Salem et al.~\cite{salem2018ml} showed that this approach can be effective even with a single shadow model, substantially reducing the attacker’s cost.
+Long et al.~\cite{long2020pragmatic} further improved practicality by refining shadow-model construction and the attack classifier to reduce query requirements.
+Overall, shadow-model attacks remain strong but typically rely on access to representative auxiliary data from the target distribution.

-Salem et al. \cite{salem2018ml} build upon this framework by demonstrating that a single shadow model can often suffice to perform effective membership inference.
-By reducing the number of shadow models, their method decreases the overall computational cost and query burden, making the attack more practical.
-However, the approach still assumes that the adversary can obtain or generate data from a similar distribution as the target model, which may not always be realistic.

-Long et al. \cite{long2020pragmatic} further refine shadow training-based attacks by optimizing both the construction of the shadow models and the design of the attack classifier.
-Their improvements reduce the number of queries needed and enhance the robustness of the attack, even when the adversary's resources are limited.
-This work underscores that shadow training-based methods remain potent, though they continue to depend on the availability of representative auxiliary data.